ldover/knowledge-ide/README.md

 See this [published article](https://github.com/ldover/knowledge-systems)'s code as reference.

 ## Further work and collaboration
-This is just the PoC version exploring if this idea makes sense.

-For a more rigorous test, there should be at least two such knowledge libraries on NPM, one importing the concepts (KDL code) from another, specifying `dependencies` like in our usual JavaScript projects.
+This is a *very* early proof of concept, designed to bring the project into public view and begin learning.
+While developing articles with this framework is certainly interesting, the technology will change many times, and consequently the articles will need to be refactored.

-The reason for bootstrapping on NPM / JS ecosystem is mainly for convenience and speed.
+Next step is to develop a more complete prototype: publishing several inter-linked articles or knowledge libraries, bootstrapping on NPM / JS ecosystem for convenience and speed.

-**If you want to write an article, if you want to help build this, or chat about these concepts, reach out: knowledge@lukadover.com.**
+**If you want to learn more or write an article, if you want to help build this technology, if you want to chat about these concepts, reach out: knowledge@lukadover.com.**